Fishing industry in Taiwan: Overfishing and the environment

+Labour violations

-Taiwan's overseas fishing fleet has been criticized for a history of abuse and a lack of protection for migrant laborers, often from Southeast Asia.
-Official Taiwanese sources put the number of foreign workers aboard Taiwanese vessels at 26,000 but NGOs and US government agencies put the figure around 160,000.
-Foreign fishermen frequently report non-payment, long work hours, and verbal and physical abuse at the hands of their captains and officers, who are often Taiwanese.
-In recent years Taiwan has made significant progress on the issue, but abuse remains widespread.
-In terms of human rights the distant waters fishing fleet lags far behind the rest of Taiwanese industry.
-Regulation of distant waters fisheries is challenging because the large number of jurisdictions involved means that efforts have to be multinational.
+Taiwan's overseas fishing fleet has been criticised for a history of abuse and a lack of protection for its workers, who to a large degree are migrant labourers, often from the Philippines, Indonesia and China.
+Indonesian fishers make up more than 60% of the workforce on Taiwanese distant water ships.
+Official Taiwanese sources put the number of foreign workers aboard Taiwanese vessels at 26,000 but NGOs and US government agencies put the figure around 160,000 in 2015.
+Foreign fishermen frequently report not being paid, long work hours, and verbal and physical abuse at the hands of their captains and officers, who are often Taiwanese.

+Labour rights violations are a frequent issue in the fishing industry, as one of the easiest ways for fishers to cut costs is by reducing costs related to labour This problem is biggest in distant-water fleets.
+As ships can remain at sea for months, labour conditions can be very difficult to monitor, leading to many cases of forced labour.
+Additionally, because of jurisdictional complexities, it is often unclear which country a crewmember can seek help in.

-A 2020 Greenpeace investigation found Taiwanese vessels in the Atlantic Ocean engaged in illegal, unreported and unregulated fishing.
-They also found significant evidence of the abuse of foreign laborers.
-They also documented Taiwanese fishing companies using flags of convenience to obscure vessel ownership as well as unreported at sea transfers of fish.
-Taiwanese fisheries conglomerate FCF was specifically singled out for criticism for links to illegal fishing and forced labor.
+A 2020 Greenpeace investigation found Taiwanese fishing vessels in the Atlantic Ocean engaged in illegal, unreported and unregulated fishing.
+They also found significant evidence of the abuse of foreign labourers.
+Taiwanese tuna conglomerate FCF Co, Ltd. was specifically singled out for criticism for links to illegal fishing and forced labour.
+In 2022, nine Taiwanese captains were indicted for the abuse of migrant labourers on distant waters fishing vessels.

-In October 2020 the US Department of Labor added the Taiwanese distant waters fleet's products to its list of goods produced by child or forced labor.
-In May 2021 the Control Yuan ordered the Ministry of Foreign Affairs, the Ministry of Labor, and the Fisheries Agency to address the issue and heavily criticized their lack of action.
+In recent years, Taiwan has made significant progress on the issue of labour violations, but abuse remains widespread.
+The distant waters fishing fleet lags far behind the rest of Taiwanese industry.
+Part of the reason for this is that regulation of distant waters fisheries is challenging, because the large number of jurisdictions involved means that efforts have to be multinational.

-In 2022 nine Taiwanese were indicted for the abuse of migrant laborers on distant waters fishing vessels.
-In April 2022 the minimum wage for laborers aboard Taiwanese distant waters fishing vessels was raised in addition to new requirements being put in place concerning direct payment of wages and provision of health insurance.
-The wage increase was implemented in July.
+After receiving international pressure regarding human rights considerations, in April 2022, the minimum wage for labourers aboard Taiwanese distant waters fishing vessels was raised in addition to new requirements being put in place concerning direct payment of wages and provision of health insurance.

-Approximately ninety Taiwanese vessels participate in the long distance North Pacific saury fishery.
-Taiwan's total saury landings were 30k metric tons in 2021 and 40k metric tons in 2022.

-Boats in the saury and squid fisheries have been transitioning from incandescent and high-intensity discharge (HID) light bulbs to light emitting diodes (LED) which allows them for an environmental impact reduction.
+The wage increase was implemented in July 2022.
+In August 2024, ten Indonesian migrant fishermen filed a lawsuit based on severe labour rights violations such as months of unpaid wages, verbal abuse and poor living conditions.
+Most recently, American company Bumble Bee, owned by Taiwanese tuna trader FCF Co., Ltd that has earlier received criticism for forced labour, was sued by Indonesian workers for labour violations in early 2025.
+Bumble Bee itself has also previously been linked to Taiwanese fish caught with forced labour.